 The following short story is the first chapter of a book called ‘Stories for the Children of a Strange World’.
 The book is planned to have short stories, such at this, alternate with with a broader narrative told in second person that links them all together.
-It’s an ambitious book that I hope to be able to finish over the next few years – I think this first chapter may be the best thing I’ve written to date.
+It’s an ambitious book that I hope to be able to finish over the next few years (written a few years ago… still hoping).

 Chapter 1 – Insects